 American Federation of Musicians, which on previous occasions had been scheduled to testify during the hearings but withdrew, on April 10 again requested an opportunity to oppose elimination of the transcription announcement rule, which had been advocated by practically all witnesses appearing for transcription companies.
 Samuel T. Ansell, general counsel of the Federation, was tentatively scheduled to testify April 14 in that connection.
-Unless other station affiliates are recalled or voluntarily appear on network contracts, it was considered likely the formal hearings would conclude early during the week of April 17.
-CBS has been asked to produce a witness to testify in connection with its recent acquisition of American Record Corp.
+Unless other station affiliates are recalled or voluntarily appear Running story of the FCC Network Inquiry hearings, with summaries of testimony of each witness, begins on page 64 of this issue.